Stratified noncommutative geometry: Detailed overview and fundamental examples

 \begin{maintheorem}[\Cref{obs.restricted.stratn.over.D}, \Cref{prop.pullback.stratn}, \Cref{prop.quotient.stratn}, \Cref{prop.pushfwd.stratn}, and \Cref{prop.refined.stratn}] Let $\pos$ be a poset and let $\cX \in \Strat_\pos$ be a $\pos$-stratified noncommutative stack. \begin{enumerate} \item For any down-closed subset $\sD \subseteq \pos$, there is a \bit{restricted stratification} of $\cZ_\sD := \bigcup_{p \in \sD} \cZ_p$ over $\sD$. \item For any noncommutative stack $\w{\cX}$ equipped with a quotient functor $\w{\cX} \ra \cX$ by a closed noncommutative substack, there is a \bit{pullback stratification} of $\w{\cX}$ over $\pos$ (assuming that $\pos$ is nonempty). \item For any down-closed subset $\sD \subseteq \pos$, there is a \bit{quotient stratification} of $\cX/\cZ_\sD$ over $\pos \backslash \sD$. \item For any functor $\pos \ra \sQ$ between posets, there is a \bit{pushforward stratification} of $\cX$ over $\posQ$. \item For any stratification of each stratum $\cX_p$ over a poset $\sR_p$, there is a \bit{refined stratification} of $\cX$ over the wreath product poset $\pos \wr \sR_\bullet$. \end{enumerate} \end{maintheorem}

 \begin{remark} Towards proving \Cref{intro.thm.fund.opns}, in \Cref{subsection.fund.opns.on.aligned.subcats} we introduce and study the notion of \bit{alignment} between closed subcategories.
-This is a sort of ``general position'' condition, although it does not seem to have a direct analog in point-set topology (or even in $\infty$-topos theory).
+This does not seem to have a direct analog in point-set topology (or even in $\infty$-topos theory): in the $\infty$-category of sheaves on a topological space, closed subcategories associated to open subsets are automatically aligned (see \Cref{subsection.cbl}).
 One manifestation of this idea is that alignment affords excision- and Mayer--Vietoris-type gluing formulas for closed subcategories.

 Given a stratification, all of the closed subcategories that it determines (i.e.\! its values and colimits thereof) are automatically mutually aligned.
 Our results regarding alignment collectively streamline the arguments that comprise the proof of \Cref{intro.thm.fund.opns}.
 At the same time, the notion of alignment allows us to obtain generalizations of parts \Cref{intro.main.thm.operations.restriction} \and \Cref{intro.main.thm.operations.quotient} of \Cref{intro.thm.fund.opns} (see \Cref{prop.restricted.stratn} (and \Cref{rmk.restricted.stratn.recovers.that.for.down.closed}) for the former). \end{remark}